vishnuram1999/vishnuram1999.github.io/index.md

 # viking71

-My name is <span style="background-color:green">Vishnuram Rajkumar</span>, but on the internet I go by viking71.
+My name is ==Vishnuram Rajkumar==, but on the internet I go by viking71.

-I’m a <span style="background-color:green">cybersecurity enthusiast and smart contract security auditor</span>.
+I’m a ==cybersecurity enthusiast and smart contract security auditor==.
 Here, you will find awesome cybersecurity and blockchain contents.

 I also perform smart contract security audits for Defi protocols and dApps.
 Contact me to know more about it.